 2. Leon: The Professional (1994)

 Leon is a professional assassin who lives a lonely life after renouncing the life of killing and murders.
 Mathilda is a 12-year-old girl who lives in an apartment downstairs, whose father is a drug dealer having troubles with an addict named Stansfield.
-Turns out, Stansfield murders Mathilda’s family sparing her life, while she seeks shelter in Leon’s house.
-With revenge in her mind, especially for her now deceased 4-year-old brother, she learns her ropes from a reluctant Leon and on one fine day, she heads out with Leon’s weapons to kill Stansfield.
-Leon and Mathilda collaborate further as the movie progresses while forming a bond between themselves.
+Things take a shocking turn when Stansfield murders Mathilda’s family sparing her life, while she seeks shelter in Leon’s house.
+With revenge on her mind, especially for her now deceased 4-year-old brother, she learns her ropes from a reluctant Leon and on one fine day, she heads out with Leon’s weapons to kill Stansfield.
+Leon and Mathilda collaborate further as the movie progresses, while forming a bond between themselves.
 A noteworthy feature of the movie is a young Natalie Portman as 12-year-old Mathilda.
-The movie emerged victorious, both at the Box Office as well as in critics’ reviews and was hailed as stylish, cult classic and an effective thriller.
+The movie emerged victorious at the Box Office and also received critical acclaim.

 1. Oldboy (2003)

 This South Korean masterpiece by Park Chan-Wook isn’t like the other Hollywood thrillers we are so accustomed to seeing.
 The desire for revenge looms large and is evident throughout.
 The level of dissection of the human psyche is deep and serves us the plot for revenge in layers.
-The violence, gory in its true sense, is meaningful and is never used as a distraction from the obvious potholes in the plot.
-To cap it all ‘Oldboy’ has an ending like no other, with Park leaving the park open for assumptions and multiple questions.
-The protagonist Dae-Su ends up as a pawn in a bizarre maze where the twisted ‘Riddler’ is his high school friend, Woo-jin whose incestuous relationship he had spied and blabbed about.
-Due to a hypnotic effect, Dae-Su ends up falling in love and having a carnal relationship with his daughter who hadn’t seen for 15 years.
+The violence, gory in its truest sense, is meaningful and is never used as a distraction from the obvious plotholes in the story.
+To cap it all, ‘Oldboy’ has an ending like no other, with Park leaving the park open for assumptions and multiple questions.
+The protagonist Dae-Su ends up as a pawn in a bizarre maze where the twisted ‘Riddler’ is his high school friend, Woo-jin, whose incestuous relationship he had spied and blabbed about.
+Due to a hypnotic effect, Dae-Su ends up falling in love and having a carnal relationship with his daughter, whom he hadn’t seen for 15 years.
 In the end, he cuts off his own tongue and seeks the help of that hypnotist to reverse his memory.